Dominique Ross

-Early years
+Early life

 Ross attended William M. Raines High School, where he played running back and became one of the top recruits in the state of Florida.

 In 1989, he accepted a football scholarship from Florida State University.
 He didn't play in his first year because of failing to meet the requirements of Proposition 48 and left the school in 1990.

 In 1992, he transferred to Division II Valdosta State University where he was coached by Hal Mumme and was named the starting fullback.
 As a sophomore, he played in only 9 games, leading the team with 153 carries for 734 yards and 10 touchdowns.

 As a junior, he became the first player in school history to rush for over 1,000 yards, registering 167 carries for 1,030 yards (6.2-yard avg.) and 13 touchdowns, while also collecting 64 receptions for 492 yards and 3 touchdowns.
 Against Fort Valley State University, he had 30 carries for 218 yards and 3 touchdowns.

 As a senior, he broke his record by tallying 256 carries for 1,473 rushing yards (5.8-yard avg.) and 13 touchdowns.
 Against Livingston University, he had 11 carries for 249 rushing yards (22.6-yard avg.), including a 93-yard touchdown run.

 Ross finished his college career with school records for career rushing yards (3,237), career touchdowns (36), single-season rushing yards (1,473 yards), single-season rushing attempts (256) and longest run (93 yards).

 In 2016, he was inducted into the Valdosta State Athletic Hall of Fame.
 He was also named to the Valdosta State team of the decade in the 1990s.